Beyond-Bayes/Beyond-Bayes.github.io/index.md

 To stimulate discussion and interaction, poster presentations will be entirely in-person absent any further changes from the ICML conference chairs.
 Some need-based funding for travel and registration for speakers and poster presenters may be available from the workshop’s sponsors.

-# Schedule and Planned Activities
-The workshop will consist of several types of sessions, broken up by 15 minute coffee breaks.
-Discussion will be encouraged at all sessions, and there will be an option for contributed talks and posters.
-Invited talks will be 25 minute followed by 10 minute breakout discussion at tables and a 10 minute full group Q&A with the speaker.
-Contributed talks will be 15 minutes.
-Panel discussions will consist of invited panelists each giving a short talk, then an extended stage discussion moderated by an organizer.

-## Schedule (tentative)

-**9am-9:45am**: Invited talk on new reasoning problems and modes of reasoning.

-**10am-11:15am**: Panel, “Reasoning in brains vs machines”

-**11:30am-12:45pm**: Invited talk on the cognitive science of reasoning.

-**12:45pm-1:45pm**: Lunch

-**1:45pm-3pm**: Panel, “New computational technologies for reasoning”

-**3-3:45pm**: Invited talk on the future of automated reasoning

-**4pm-5pm**: Contributed talks

-**5pm-6pm**: In-person poster session and social hour

 # Invited Speakers and Panelists

 *This list is still being finalized and currently only shows a subset of invitees.*